Lost-Outpost/sovngarde/GAMEPLAY.md

 ### Standalone Homes

-- :new: [King of Worms | Queen of Dawn](https://www.nexusmods.com/skyrimspecialedition/mods/35779) `2.1.0` - Restore one of the lost beacons of Meridia and earn custodianship of the Chantry of the Dawn... or...
-Corrupt the beacon, granting access to the lair of a long dead Sload necromancer.

-- :new: [Providence and Pestilence](https://www.nexusmods.com/skyrimspecialedition/mods/35237) `2.1.0` - Journey into Peryite's Pits and earn the Taskmaster's blessing - as well as an otherworldly lair to call your home...

 - [Blackthorn](https://www.nexusmods.com/skyrimspecialedition/mods/2242) `2.0.0` - Blackthorn is a large Hearthfire inspired buildable player home and town with over 400+ build options to choose from, it also includes plenty of Safe Storage, Hearthfire Style Planters, Armor Mannequins, Displays for Dragon Priest Masks, Claws, Black Books, Paragons, Weapon Racks, Display Cases, New Merchants, Indoor Smithing Area, Plenty of room for Followers and Multiple Adoption Friendly.

    > :ledger: Includes custom Septimus balance patch.